wrr/rack-wwwhisper/heroku-doc.md

 commit](https://github.com/wrr/typo/commit/70acd99924dd59fab45efccc426233a2d9ee4f7e)
 that enabled wwwhisper for a Rails based Typo blog.

-###Enabling wwwhisper middleware for other Rack based applications.
+###Enabling wwwhisper middleware for other Rack based applications

 For other Rack based applications add the following two lines to the `config.ru`.